cyverse-gis/cyverse-stac/README.md

 Additionally, you will need to edit `api_collections.txt` file found at `/cyverse-stac` within the repo.
 Add a single line the mimics the previous lines, but has the name of the directory you created in `/catalogs`

-This edits should be done in the Github repo, **not directly on the vm**.

 <br/>

 Changes that you make to the github repo will be pulled into the vm automatically.
-This is accomplished by using a cronjob.
+This is accomplished by using a cronjob on the vm.
 There is shell script called `update_and_restart.sh` in the repo that specifies: 1.
 Look for differences between github repo and repo on vm.
 2. If there are differences, then pull the changes from github.
 3. Restart the docker-compose that creates the STAC API.
 On the vm, the shell script has been programmed to run every 5 minutes using the crontab.

 While logged into the `stac-api` vm:
 ```
-cd /home/ubuntu/stac-fastapi/

 # To edit the crontab
 crontab -e

 #The command to run the shell script every 5 minutes and output results to log file
-*/5 * * * * /home/ubuntu/stac-fastapi/update_and_restart.sh >> /home/ubuntu/cyverse-stac/cron_log_file.log 2>&1
+*/5 * * * * /home/ubuntu/stac-fastapi/update_and_restart.sh
 ```
 <br/><br/>